ON THIS PAGE: You will learn about the different types of treatments doctors use for people with a GIST. Use the menu to see other pages.

 A radiation therapy regimen, or schedule, usually consists of a specific number of treatments given over a set period of time.

-Radiation therapy is not often used for to treat people with GIST.
+Radiation therapy is not often used for to treat people with a GIST.
 However, it may be used as a palliative treatment to relieve pain, such as bone pain, or to stop bleeding.
 Radiation therapy may damage healthy cells as well as tumor cells.
 Side effects from radiation therapy include tiredness, mild skin reactions, upset stomach, and loose bowel movements.

 Most side effects go away soon after treatment is finished.
 Learn more about the basics of radiation therapy.

-Palliative care is any treatment that focuses on reducing symptoms, improving quality of life, and supporting patients and their families with other, non-medical needs.
-Any person, regardless of age or type and stage of tumor, may receive palliative care.
-It works best when palliative care is started as early as needed in the treatment process.
-People often receive treatment for the tumor at the same time that they receive treatment to ease side effects.
-In fact, patients who receive both at the same time often have less severe symptoms, better quality of life, and report they are more satisfied with treatment.
+Palliative care focuses on improving how you feel during treatment by managing symptoms and supporting patients and their families with other, non-medical needs.
+Any person, regardless of age or type and stage of cancer, may receive this type of care.
+And it often works best when it is started right after a cancer diagnosis.
+People who receive palliative care along with treatment for the cancer often have less severe symptoms, better quality of life, and report that they are more satisfied with treatment.

 Remission and the chance of recurrence

 A remission is when the tumor cannot be detected in the body and there are no symptoms.
-This is also called having “no evidence of disease” or “NED.”
+This is also called having “no evidence of disease” or NED.

 A remission may be temporary or permanent.
 This uncertainty causes many people to worry that the tumor will come back.
-While many remissions are permanent, it’s important to talk with your doctor about the possibility of the tumor returning.
+While many remissions are permanent, it is important to talk with your doctor about the possibility of the tumor returning.
 Understanding your risk of recurrence and the treatment options may help you feel more prepared if the tumor does return.
 Learn more about coping with the fear of recurrence.

-If the tumor does return after the original treatment, it is called a recurrent tumor.
+If the tumor returns after the original treatment, it is called a recurrent tumor.
 It may come back in the same place (called a local recurrence), nearby (regional recurrence), or in another place (distant recurrence).

 When this occurs, a new cycle of testing will begin again to learn as much as possible about the recurrence.
-After this testing is done, you and your doctor will talk about your treatment options.
+After this testing is done, you and your doctor will talk about the treatment options.
 Often the treatment plan will include the treatments described above, such as surgery and targeted therapy.
 However, they may be used in a different combination or given at a different pace.
 Your doctor may suggest clinical trials that are studying new ways to treat this type of recurrent tumor.
 Whichever treatment plan you choose, palliative care will be important for relieving symptoms and side effects.

-If treatment doesn’t work
+If treatment does not work

 Recovery from a GIST is not always possible.
 If the growth of the tumor cannot be controlled, you may not ever recover from the disease.
 This condition is called terminal.

 This diagnosis is stressful, and for many people, advanced cancer is difficult to discuss.
-However, it is important to have open and honest conversations with your doctor and health care team to express your feelings, preferences, and concerns.
-The health care team is there to help, and many team members have special skills, experience, and knowledge to support patients and their families and is there to help.
-Making sure a person is physically comfortable and free from pain is extremely important.
+However, it is important to have open and honest conversations with health care team to express your feelings, preferences, and concerns.
+The health care team has special skills, experience, and knowledge to support patients and their families and is there to help.
+Making sure a person is physically comfortable, free from pain, and emotionally supported is extremely important.

-Patients who are expected to live less than 6 months may want to consider a type of palliative care called hospice care.
+People who are expected to live less than 6 months may want to consider hospice care.
 Hospice care is designed to provide the best possible quality of life for people who are near the end of life.
 You and your family are encouraged to talk with the health care team about hospice care options, which include hospice care at home, a special hospice center, or other health care locations.
 Nursing care and special equipment can make staying at home a workable option for many families.
 Learn more about advanced care planning.